 You can then narrow your list of vendors down to 3 or 4 names you like and go through an evaluation process with each.
 This usually involves an initial conversation where you communicate your goals, and the vendor determines if they are a good fit.

 A generic demo of the product will typically follow so you can get a sense for the look and feel of each platform and the overall functionality.
 The most important part of this process is the custom demo.
 The vendor should take your actual data and compensation plans and build out a proof-of-concept for you.
 This will get you comfortable that the vendor can indeed handle your comp plans and meet your goals.
 Simply put, this demo shows you that the product is fit for your needs, both current and future.

 Now comes the fun part, deciding which company to go with.
 There are three key areas to consider when selecting a vendor:

 - Functionality: Determine if you want an enterprise-grade or SMB feature set.
 Even if you are not at enterprise scale yet, you want to be sure that your vendor can handle your needs as you grow.
 This is where establishing your goals can be helpful.
 When you know what you want to achieve with your solution, you know what tools you need to make it happen and you can select a vendor that helps you reach those goals.

 - Usability: Ease-of-use is important with an ICM or SPM solution.
-If you can’t easily teach your team how to use a platform, adoption is going to be low.
+If you cannot easily teach your team how to use a platform, adoption is going to be low.
 Worse, if you have to contact the company every time you need to make changes in the system, the costs associated with your ICM or SPM are going to be higher than you originally planned.
-Choose a vendor that has an easy to use platform and your team will thank you.
+Choose a vendor that has an easy-to-use platform, and your team will thank you.

-If you’re ready to see what an enterprise-grade ICM can do for your business, let’s chat.
+If you are ready to see what an enterprise-grade ICM can do for your business, let us chat.
 Performio can help you automate your sales compensation calculations, gain increased transparency for your sales reps, and provide meaningful insights for leadership through reporting.
 Book a demo today.